Gavin-Yinld/csmFinder/readme.md

 ST-E00523:376:HL7JTCCXY:4:1204:29305:15232_1:N:0:ATGAGCAT + chr1  3022537 Z
 ...
 ```
-To generate the 4-CpG segment coordinate, another table seperated text file contains the position of C in CpG context
-in forward strand of target genome is needed.
+To generate the 4-CpG segment coordinates, a table separated text file containing the position of all the cytosines in CpG context in the forward strand of genome is needed.

 ```chr1	3021025
 chr1	3021077